ShashidharGoudPalakurla/Floatchat/README.md

 The application includes a demo mode that works without a database:

 1. Start the frontend: `streamlit run frontend/front.py`
-2. Ask any ocean-related question
+2. Ask any ocean-related question (if you dont specify the data and time it will take the current date and time)
 3. The system will provide demo data with realistic ocean profiles

 ### Test API Endpoints